 Outdoor optical cross connect cabinets.

+Transmission parameter values for components with respect to statistical values, such as mean and standard deviation, short-term variations with environment, long-term degradation with aging, use of these in system calculations.

+Components for construction, installation and protection of cables and other elements of outside plant (optical fibre splices, optical fibre attenuators, single mode fibre optic connectors, optical branching components as well as field mountable optical connectors).

+New families of high count, small footprint optical connectors, optical/electrical hybrid connectors.

+Impact of the new fibre types with reduced coating thickness on the outside plant components (i.e. splice closures).

 Pre-terminated fibre drop cables & hardened connectors.

-Splicing of bend-insensitive fibres with single-mode fibres and splice measurement method solutions in outside plant and indoor network cabling and construction.
+Splicing of different kinds of single-mode fibres and splice measurement method solutions in outside plant and indoor network cabling and construction.

-− Revising existing Recommendations as needed.

-− Technical issues concerning the impact of microtrench construction on road structures.

-New network solutions to support the needs of "Smart Cities".
+New network solutions to support the needs of "Smart Cities", for example, technologies for fibre to the smart city physical infrastructures such as smart light poles.

-− Impact of the new fibre types with reduced coating thickness on the outside plant components (i.e. splice closures).

 Optical physical infrastructures for backhaul/fronthaul networks for emerging applications such as data centre interconnections, advanced mobile services, smart manufacturing and so on.

+Revising existing Recommendations as needed.

 An up-to-date status of work under this Question is contained in the SG 15 work programme (http://itu.int/ITU-T/workprog/wp_search.aspx?sg=15)

 L.4 Relationships